How much does Decagon AI actually cost? A 2026 Decagon pricing breakdown

 • Per-resolution pricing: You pay a higher set price, but only for the tickets the AI manages to solve by itself.

-Decagon has mentioned that the per-conversation model is their most popular one.
-But here’s the bottom line: all of their pricing is custom.
-You won’t find a pricing page on their site.
+Decagon has noted that the per-conversation model as the most popular.
+But here's the bottom line: all of their pricing is custom. no public pricing.
 To get any numbers, you have to schedule a call with their sales team for a personalized quote.

 Let's get into the details of each model and what the trade-offs are for you.